 3. The lowest price.

 Disadvantage – you cannot stand in the boat.

-In this version, we use fabrics with a density of 650-750 g / m2.
+This version uses fabrics with a density of 650-750 g / m2.
 This density is quite enough for boats of this type.
-Nevertheless, it is necessary to consider that the higher the thickness of fabric, the greater the weight of the boat and the dimensions of its packing.
+Nevertheless, it is necessary to consider that the higher the thickness of the fabric, the greater the weight of the boat and the dimensions of its packing.

 2. Flat-bottomed boat with a slatted bottom

 Slate is an insert in the bottom made of waterproof plywood.
 It makes the base more rigid and allows the boat to stand.
 The slatted floor boat will be slightly heavier than the previous design.
 Although the price and time of assembly and disassembly will be comparable, this design has all the advantages of a boat without a slate.
 Still, it has no drawback – you can stand in it.